 The map above features both areas with a high concentration of murals in addition to individual murals added as part of the 2019 Tbilisi Mural Festival.

 The Old Tbilisi district is the city’s historical center and its main tourist hotspot.
-While it’s a must-visit destination during your time in the city, you’re not going to find a whole lot of street art outside.
+While it’s a must-visit destination during your time in the city, you’re not going to find a whole lot of street art on the buildings outside.
 And that’s fine, because Old Tbilisi, with its well-preserved classical architecture and ancient forts, really doesn’t need it.

-With that said, there’s one part of Old Tbilisi that’s well worth visiting for street art lovers.
+With that being said, there’s one part of Old Tbilisi that’s well worth visiting for street art lovers.
 In between the Dry Bridge and the Bridge of Peace is the Nikoloz Baratashvili Bridge.
 (On the west side of the river, it can be accessed near the Tbilisi Puppet Museum and Clock Tower.)

 Be sure to walk all the way across to see the murals on both sides of the river.
 Interestingly, on the east side, there’s a map detailing all the murals in the underpass along with who painted them!
 It’s all in Russian, however.